 Barry Allen and Cisco Ramone from The Flash appeared on Supergirl "Medusa" which brought Supergirl onto the "Invasion!" episodes on The Flash, Arrow, and Legends of Tomorrow.

 Chin Ho Kelly, Kono Kalakaua, and Kamekona from Hawaii 5-0 will appear in MacGyver "Flashlight".
-MacGyver is a reboot of a series of the same name.
+MacGyver is a reboot of the ABC series of the same name.

 Alias Jesse James and The Gambler Returns: The Luck of the Draw assembled large groups of western television characters.